 Should You Use Valet Service to Park?

-When you stay at the Portland Harbor Hotel, you can opt for their valet service like we did.
+When you stay at the Portland Harbor Hotel, you can opt for their valet service like I did.
 Parking in Portland is tricky at best and while you can find public lots, it’s not easy.
 Plus, the city does ticket so you’ll want to make sure to watch the time.

 Portland Harbor Hotel’s valet parking is super-convenient, and offers in-and-out privileges, so if you want to scoot out for the day, you won’t be charged extra.
 While valet may not be the cheapest parking option, the convenience and comfort of having your car just a floor or two down from your accommodations is well worth it.